Mikhail Shaidorov: Early career

-As a figure skating coach, Shaidorov's father, Stanislav, would constantly bring his young son to the rink he worked at.
-Eventually, Shaidorov began skating himself in 2010 at the age of six.
-Originally coached by his father, Shaidorov eventually became passionate about the sport after watching the 2015–16 figure skating season on TV and becoming inspired by watching Yuzuru Hanyu compete and constantly break world record scores.
-In addition, watching Denis Ten's contribution to the development of all figure skating in Kazakhstan also started serving as a motivating factor to Shaidorov.
+In 2010, at the age of six, Shaidorov began learning how to skate after being constantly brought to the outdoor rink in the parking lot of a Ramstore shopping centre by his father, Stanislav, who worked as a figure skating coach.
+Shaidorov initially did not enjoy the sport, instead choosing to pursue artistic gymnastics.
+However, Shaidorov's interest in figure skating returned after a year and a half, at age seven.

-In early 2017, Shaidorov and his dad partook in a training camp hosted by former Russian Olympic champion, Alexei Urmanov.
-It was during that camp where Shaidorov landed a double axel for the first time.
-This incident pushed Shaidorov to begin learning how to jump triples, which he achieved less than a year later.
+After watching the 2015–16 figure skating season on TV and seeing Yuzuru Hanyu compete and break world record scores, Shaidorov developed a competitive drive for the sport.
+Around this time, Shaidorov attended master classes from Kazakh 2014 Olympic bronze medalist Denis Ten.
+Ten's contribution to the development of figure skating in Kazakhstan served as an additional motivating factor for Shaidorov.

-Due to the lack of training rinks with elite-level skaters at the time in Kazakhstan, Shaidorov's parents made arrangements for their son to move to Sochi, Russia, in 2018, so that he could train under Alexei Urmanov full-time.
+In early 2017, Shaidorov and his dad attended a training camp hosted by former Russian Olympic champion, Alexei Urmanov.
+During the training camp, Shaidorov landed his first double Axel and successfully landed his first triple jumps less than a year later.
+Due to the lack of skating rinks for elite-level skaters in Kazakhstan at the time, Shaidorov's parents made the decision to relocate to Russia so that their then fourteen-year old son would have access to better training facilities.
+Shaidorov initially trained in Moscow before eventually settling in Sochi in 2018 to train under Alexei Urmanov full-time.

-2019–20 season
+2019–20 season: First national title

-Shaidorov won his first national title at the 2020 Kazakh Championships.
+Shaidorov won his first national title at the 2020 Kazakhstani Championships.
 He was then selected to compete at the 2020 World Junior Championships, finishing in twenty-second place.

-2020–21 season: Back injury
+2020–21 season: Back injury and World Championship debut

 The onset of the COVID-19 pandemic greatly curtailed both training and competitive opportunities for Shaidorov and other skaters, and he dedicated himself to improvement via off-ice training for long periods.
-He began his season by winning his second consecutive national title at the 2021 Kazakh Championships.
+He began his season by winning his second consecutive national title at the 2021 Kazakhstani Championships.
 He went on to win the bronze medal at the 2021 Sofia Trophy.

-Despite being selected to compete at the 2021 World Championships in Stockholm, Sweden, Shaidorov would injure his back shortly before the event, which would ultimately impact his performance.
-He would place thirty-second in the short program and fail to advance to the free program segment.
+Despite being selected to compete at the 2021 World Championships in Stockholm, Sweden, Shaidorov injured his back shortly before the event, which impacted his performance.
+He placed thirty-second in the short program and failed to advance to the free program segment.

-Along with his coach, Alexei Urmanov, Shaidorov would later make the difficult decision to not attempt qualifying for the 2022 Winter Olympics due to his injury preventing him from training to full capacity and prepare for Olympic qualifying events.
+In 2025, Shaidorov's father revealed that due to his son's back injury keeping him from training at full capacity, the Kazakhstan Skaters' Union ceased his funding and expelled him from the Kazakh National Figure Skating team.
+Despite Shaidorov's lack of salary from his skating federation, his coach, Alexei Urmanov, decided to continue coaching him for free due to Shaidorov's talent as a figure skater.